QuintenDegraeve/rdr-socialclub/readme.md

 # Red Dead Redemption 2 SocialClub API
-WARNING: The original mantainer, nor I am affiliated with Rockstar Games or SocialClub in any way.
-Use this API at your own risk.
+The original mantainer, nor I am affiliated with Rockstar Games or SocialClub in any way.<br />
-WARNING: This is a work in progress
+Use this API at your own risk, it is a work in progress.

 <!---
 # Installation
 Clone this repository and run `tsc` to compile (you need TypeScript installed, `npm i -g typescript`).
 -->

-The Rockstar SocialClub API `scapi.rockstar.com` can not be accessed without proper authentication with the Rockstar SocialClub services.
+The Rockstar SocialClub API `scapi.rockstar.com` can not be accessed without proper authentication with Rockstar SocialClub.
 This API provides an authentication server (Server) and REST server (Wrapper) around the official Rockstar SocialClub.

-# Wrapper
-Accessing the `Server` with a browser or an application like postman is not desirable.
-A custom wrapper can be made to access the `Server`.
-Any programming language can be used, but this repository already contains a wrapper build in NodeJS (TypeScript).
-Examples can be found in the `Example` folder.

 # Server
-The `Server` in this repository have very clean and clear endpoints.
-The server is basically node between you and the SocialClub server.
+The `Server` in this repository will provide new endpoints that can be called to retrieve data from the official Rockstar SocialClub API.
+The `Server` is basically node between you and the SocialClub server.
 You can start the server with `npm run server`.
 You will see a chromium browser popup (puppeteer) with the login page of SocialClub.
 After manually logging in, a new tab will open automatically.
 Do **not** touch this browser instance anymore.
 From now on, you are ready to go!
 Endpoints can not be access via `http://localhost:3000/{endpoint}` (`https` not supported yet).

+# Wrapper
+Accessing the `Server` with a browser or an application like postman is not the most desirable.
+A custom wrapper can be made to access the `Server`.
+Any programming language can be used, but this repository already contains a wrapper build in NodeJS (TypeScript).
+Examples can be found in the `Example` folder.

 # Example
 Make sure the server is running, and start the example (please change the username to your username).
 The amount of commands is still very limited.